Venafi/ansible-collection-venafi/roles/certificate/examples/microsoft_iis/README.md

 ### CyberArk Credentials File

-The *CyberArk Collection for Ansible* requires CyberArk credentials and connection settings to be specified using a file called `credentials.yml`.
+The *Venafi Collection for Ansible* requires CyberArk credentials and connection settings to be specified using a file called `credentials.yml`.
 Once created we recommend applying password-based encryption to it using `ansible-vault encrypt credentials.yml`.

 **CyberArk Certificate Manager, Self-Hosted**: